eduhardocesar/eduhardocesar/README.md

 <br>

-> - I currently work as a Consultant (Lighthouse | Deploy Solutions | Data Analytics) at KPMG Brasil;
+> - I currently work as a Data Analyst (Lighthouse | Deploy Solutions | Data Analytics) at KPMG Brasil;
 > - I have a Bachelor's Degree in `Control and Automation Engineering`.

 ### GitHub Stats